Personnel – Human Rights

-The University’s Director of Equal Opportunity serves as the University ADA/Section 504 Compliance Officer.
+The University’s Director of Civil Rights Investigations & Accessibility serves as the University ADA/Section 504 Compliance Officer.
 The Director serves as the primary point of contact for all issues related to compliance with ADA.
 The ADA Compliance Officer:

-Training sessions are offered through the cooperation of Disability Support Services, the Office of Equal Opportunity, and the Human Resources Office.
+Training sessions are offered through the cooperation of Student Accommodation & Support Services, Civil Rights and Compliance, and the Human Resources Office.

 Information pertaining to a person’s disability or a request for reasonable accommodation is considered sensitive and is protected by federal and state laws.
 To protect the privacy of those involved, all information will be maintained in a confidential manner.
 During any process under this policy, information will be disseminated on a need-to-know basis.
 Supervisors, managers, faculty members, advisors and coaches may be informed regarding necessary restrictions on the work or duties of an employee or student and necessary accommodations.